boolesrings/Simple-upcoming-wordpress-plugin/readme.txt

 * **q**: Arbitrary additional arguments to pass to the query.
 See the [WP_Query](http://codex.wordpress.org/Class_Reference/WP_Query/#Parameters) page for available syntax.
-For example, to show only posts with tag "workshop", and only 3 such posts, you would write `[posts q="posts_per_page=3&tag=workshop"]`.
+For example, to show only events with tag "workshop", and only 3 such events, you would write `[upcoming q="posts_per_page=3&tag=workshop"]`.

 The output can then be further formatted using CSS.
 We recommend the